samsonOdunola/saas-foodxcommerce-project/README.md

 The application provides the following API endpoints:

-- **/api/restaurants**:
+- **api/v1/staff**:
-  - GET: Retrieve a list of all restaurants.
-  - POST: Create a new restaurant.
+  - POST: Creates a new staff.

-- **/api/restaurants/:id**:
+- **/api/v1/staff/?email&token**:
-  - GET: Retrieve a specific restaurant by ID.
+  - GET: Verify a staff by email and token.
-  - PUT: Update a specific restaurant.
-  - DELETE: Delete a specific restaurant.

-- **/api/menu**:
+- **/api/v1/staff/login**:
-  - GET: Retrieve a list of all menu items.
+  - GET: Logs in a staff and issue a token.
-  - POST: Create a new menu item.

-- **/api/menu/:id**:
+- **/api/v1/staff/all**:
-  - GET: Retrieve a specific menu item by ID.
+  - GET: Retrieve all staffs.

+- **/api/v1/staff/:userId**:
-  - PUT: Update a specific menu item.
+  - PUT: Modifies a staff.
-  - DELETE: Delete a specific menu item.
+  - DELETE: Delletes a staff.

-- **/api/orders**:
-  - GET: Retrieve a list of all orders.
-  - POST: Create a new order.

-- **/api/orders/:id**:
-  - GET: Retrieve a specific order by ID.
+  - GET: Finds a staff by ID

+- **/api/v1/staff/password/:userId**:
-  - PUT: Update a specific order.
+  - PUT: Resets a staff password
-  - DELETE: Delete a specific order.

-- **/api/auth/register**:
+- **/api/v1.staff/roler**:
-  - POST: Register a new user account.
+  - POST: Creates a new Role

-- **/api/auth/login**:
+- **/api/v1/staff/role/permission/:roleId**:
-  - POST: Login and obtain a JWT token for authentication.
+  - POST: Add permissions to a role.
+  - PUT: Updates Permissions for a role

 Please refer to the source code for detailed information on how to use these endpoints.

 ## Database Schema

-The application uses MongoDB as its database.
+The application uses mySQL as its database.
 The schema for the database can be found in the `models` directory.

 ## Contributing

 If you want to contribute to this project, please fork the repository and create a pull request with your changes.
-Make sure to follow the [Contribution Guidelines](CONTRIBUTING.md).

 ## License